christophe81/christophe81.github.io/_posts/2021-07-05-Duo SSO-Citrix-Cloud.md

       5. Attribute name for User Principal Name (UPN) = cip_upn
       6. Attribute name for Email = cip_email
       7. Attribute name for AD Object Identifier (OID) = cip_oid
+ 14. We'll be back in the Citrix Cloud admin UI in just a few minutes

 #### Configure the Citrix Cloud application in Duo
 1. Navigate back to the application we created above in your Duo Admin panel.